 Brake Safety Week

-Every year, the Commercial Vehicle Safety Alliance conducts a week-long safety campaign in which local, state, provincial, territorial and federal motor carrier safety officials throughout the United States and Canada perform roadside inspections to find commercial trucks with brake system violations or brakes that are not adjusted correctly.
+Every year, the Commercial Vehicle Safety Alliance (CVSA) conducts a week-long safety campaign in which local, state, provincial, territorial, and federal motor carrier safety officials throughout the United States and Canada perform roadside inspections to find commercial trucks with brake system violations or brakes that are not adjusted correctly.
 Since the program began, they have inspected over 3.8 million brake systems.
-Last year, 18,817 vehicles were inspected throughout the U.S. and Canada and 12.3% of those vehicles were placed out of service for brake-related violations.
-Although this doesn’t begin to cover all of the commercial trucks throughout North America, it is a start and a step to safer driving and to better brake system maintenance enforcement.
+Last year, 7,698 vehicles were examined throughout the U.S. and Canada, and 14% of those vehicles (1,064) received out of service brake-related violations.
+Although this does not begin to cover all of the commercial trucks throughout North America, it is a start and a step to safer driving and better brake system maintenance enforcement.